jakeleischner/customer_kpi_dashboard/analysis/README.md

-This folder contains analysis files (Excel, SQL, or Python notebooks) used to explore customer performance and risk indicators.
+This folder contains analysis files (Excel, SQL, Tableau, etc. notebooks) used to explore customer performance and risk indicators.